AdobeDocs/audience-manager.it-IT/help/using/reporting/dynamic-reports/segment-segment-overlap-report.md

 ## Report di esempio

-La seguente illustrazione fornisce una panoramica di alto livello del [!UICONTROL Segment-to-Segment Overlap] rapporto.
+The following illustration provides a high-level overview of the [!UICONTROL Segment-to-Segment Overlap] report.

 >[!NOTE]
 >